StevenMayher/432-2022/labs/lab05/lab05_instructions.md

 Produce a tidied and attractive table of the coefficients from this `stan` fit for Model 2, including the estimate, standard error, and 95% confidence interval for each coefficient.
-Then compare the coefficients you obtain for model 2 from the `stan` fit to the `lm` fit (from Question 5) for model 2 in a plot of the coefficients, with a 95% confidence interval for each.
-What do you see in the plot, and what conclusions can you draw from it in this case?

 # Question 8.
 (10 points)

-Now comparing the `lm` vs. the `stan` fits for Model 2 you built earlier, use `glance` to summarize the in-sample performance for each model in terms of the number of observations used in each fit, as well as *R*<sup>2</sup>, AIC and BIC, in an attractive and clear table or pair of them.
-Which model looks better by these standards, and why?
+Compare the coefficients of your `stan` fit (from Question 7) for model 2 to the `lm` fit (from Question 5) for model 2 in a plot of the coefficients, with a 95% confidence interval for each.
+What do you see in the plot, and what conclusions can you draw from it in this case?

 # Question 9.
 (10 points)